mindyannakawee2-tech/Builder2D/README.md

 # Builder2D

-Builder2D is a python-based game framework inspired by pygame using ***PYSDL2***
+Builder2D is a python-based game framework inspired by pygame using ***PYSDL2*** And don't worry about displaying
+Builder2D auto-draws all entity with shapes of picure

+# Supportive
+Builder2D supports some file formats
+-Picture
+.png, .bmp
+-Audio
+.mp3, .wav

 # Installing
 In the folder run install.cmd and it will install builder2d library